 1) Bank Transfer Procedures

-Please transfer the funds to the account number designated by the University.
+Please transfer the donation to the account number designated by the University.

-Please pay the bank transfer fee, or transfer the amount minus the bank transfer fee.
+Please pay the bank transfer fee or deduct the bank transfer fee from the amount of your donation.

 Please fill out the bank transfer form and e-mail it to the address below, as it is required to send a letter of thanks and a certificate of receipt.